Mumbai to Singapore via Chennai: Jio Deploying 'Largest' Under-Sea Cable System. All You Need To Know

 New Delhi: Reliance Jio is building ‘largest’ under-Sea cable system.
 Reliance Jio Infocomm Ltd (Jio) along with world-class submarine cable supplier SubCom and other global partners has been deploying two next generation cables.
 The initiative has been taken to cater to the exponential growth in the demand for data across the region.
 The largest international submarine cable system is centred on India, as per an IANS report.
-Also Read - EURO 2020: Marc-Andre ter Stegen Sidelined Due to injury, Out of Euros
+Also Read - Head Constable Killed in IED Blast by Naxals in Chhattisgarh

 What is Reliance Jio’s IAX, IEX System?